-Transport and infrastructure in Cape VerdeOur listing of the primary kinds of transport compares the infrastructure of Cape Verde with the average of all countries in Africa.
-The traffic routes have noticeable defects in many places and are often not in a particularly good condition.
+Transport and infrastructure in Cape VerdeOur listing of the primary types of transport compares the infrastructure of Cape Verde with the average of all countries in Africa.
+The traffic routes have noticeable defects in many places and are often not in particularly good condition.

 › Airports in Cape Verde

 Road trafficThe network of roads and highways has a total length of 1,350 km.
 For each of the country's 587,925 inhabitants, this corresponds to 2.30 meters.
 This puts Cape Verde in 165th place in the global ranking.
 However, the country's size and population density of around 146 inhabitants per km² must also be taken into account.
 Countries with fewer inhabitants in the same or even larger area naturally achieve quite different values here and have to connect remote areas to the transport network despite a smaller population.

 With an average of 142 traffic fatalities per year (2013 - 2019), road traffic in Cape Verde is considered quite dangerous.
 This corresponds to 25.4 accident fatalities per 100,000 inhabitants per year.
 By comparison, this figure is 12.3 in the USA and 17.0 worldwide.